hypothesis/h/docs/INSTALL.rst

 This document contains instructions for deploying h to a production environment.
-If you are looking for instructions on setting up a development environment for h, please consult :doc:`HACKING` instead.
+If you are looking for instructions on setting up a development environment for h, please consult :doc:`/hacking/index` instead.

 h is deployed exclusively as a Docker_ container.
 This allows the development team to focus their efforts on developing for a single, consistent environment.